Carol of Lights ®

-The 57th Annual Carol of Lights® will be held on Tuesday, December 1, 2015.
-The Ceremony will begin at 6:30 p.m. with a Carillon Concert.
-At 7:00 p.m., the Masked Rider and Horse, Saddle Tramps Torch Light Processional and High Riders will begin at the University Seal at the Broadway Entrance and follow the luminaria lighted route around Memorial Circle to the Science Quadrangle.
+The 57th Annual Carol of Lights® was held on Tuesday, December 1, 2015.
+The Ceremony began at 6:30 p.m. with a Carillon Concert.
+At 7:00 p.m., the Masked Rider and Horse, Saddle Tramps Torch Light Processional and High Riders began at the University Seal at the Broadway Entrance and followed the luminaria lighted route around Memorial Circle to the Science Quadrangle.

 The lights will be turned on every night from dusk until midnight from December 2, 2015 through January 1, 2016.

 The 58th annual Carol of Lights® is projected to be held on Friday, December 2, 2016.

 This annual event, sponsored by the Texas Tech Residence Halls Association, is attended by over 20,000 Tech students and local residents.
 The Carol of Lights® is one of Texas Tech's largest and oldest traditions.
 The event brings together both the Texas Tech and Lubbock communities during its ceremonies.

 In the 1950s, Dr. Gene Hemmle, co-founder of the Carol of Lights®, got together with a small group of students in the residence halls.
 They gathered at Memorial Circle to sing Christmas carols and drink hot chocolate.
 The first Carol of Lights® was organized in 1959, with 5,000 lights.
 In 1961, the event was officially named the Carol of Lights and had grown to 16,000 lights.
 The ceremony has continued every year except in 1972, when Texas Tech canceled the event because of the university's energy conservation policy.